 OwnHome offers a low-deposit path to homeownership without LMI.

 OwnHome’s Deposit Boost Loan is here to help bridge the pesky 20% deposit gap, making homeownership possible for people who don’t have hundreds of thousands of dollars in savings.
-With only 2% down, you could access an 80% LVR mortgage - taking LMI out of the equation.
+For a low deposit Premium of 1.1% - 2.2% of the property purchase price, you could access an 80% LVR mortgage and a deposit boost loan- taking LMI out of the equation.

 How does an OwnHome Deposit Boost Loan work?